opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

         > Note: for different platform (BLDENV=buster), the output folder might be different, i.e. BLDENV=bullseye, it will be <local_folder>/target/debs/bullseye

-Now, you have built all PFT-SAIv2 componets: docker saiserverv2, docker ptf-sai, and python_saithrift.
+Now, you have built all PFT-SAIv2 components: docker saiserverv2, docker ptf-sai, and python_saithrift.
 The next step is to upload those dockers, i.e. tag and push them to your local available docker registry.
 After this, you can pull those dockers in the DUT with our script.

+#### Code for Build SAI-PTFv2 components
+In cases, you want to enable (Build SAI-PTFv2 components)[#code-for-build-sai-ptfv2-components] on a platform or versions from scratch, where doesn't have docker-saiserver at all.

+Please refer to this PR ([SAI-PTF][BFN]Enable saiserver test container on bfn platform)[https://github.com/sonic-net/sonic-buildimage/pull/13166] and make the similar and necessary changes to add the build script and pipeline build.

 ### Setup the testbed by sonic-mgmt